Mode d'utilisation de l'huile de moringa

 It is also possible to use moringa oil on your scalp.
 In cases of dryness, irritation or dandruff, it may be beneficial to apply a few drops before gently massaging it in.
 Moringa oil leaves a relatively oily finish on the scalp.
 That's why we recommend shampooing about 30 minutes after the mask.

 Moringa oil can also be used for nail care.
 Daily exposure to various external aggressions (cleaning products, nail polish, temperature fluctuations...), can weaken the nails without regular maintenance, and they can even become brittle.
 To strengthen and repair them, it is beneficial to use moringa oil, which is rich in fatty acids.
-Indeed, thanks to their moisturising action, these molecules can reinforce the nail cuticle and prevent them from splitting.
+Indeed, thanks to their moisturising action, these molecules can strengthen the nail cuticle and prevent them from splitting.
 Moreover, by ensuring their hydration, moringa oil makes them shinier.

-To care for your nails, you can thus apply a drop of moringa oil daily to each one.
+To take care of your nails, you can thus apply a drop of moringa oil daily to each one.
 Then massage until fully absorbed.
 After a few days, your nails will not only be more beautiful but also stronger.
 Moreover, as with strengthening hair, it is possible to give your nails an oil bath.
 Once or twice a week, you can soak them in a bowl filled with moringa oil, or coat them with oil before wrapping them in cellophane wraps for the night.

 Sources